Post

 29696t0NTT domain

-(Offsets shown are for ML-DSA-44 with default build configuration.)
+(Offsets are for ML-DSA-44 with default build configuration.
+ML-DSA-65/87 use a different block size but the same bug.)

-3. Forge a signature on a different message M2 using s1 + the public key.
+3. Forge a signature on a different message M2 using s1 plus the public key.

 s1 is the static signing key.
-One recovery = permanent key compromise for all messages under that key.
+One recovery = permanent key compromise for every message under that key.

 PoC

-The PoC (poc_heap_forgery_v2.c) includes wolfcrypt/src/dilithium.c directly to access static NTT/expand functions needed for the forgery math.
-A companion verifier (verify_forged.c) links against the compiled libwolfssl binary – not an inlined copy – and independently confirms wc_dilithium_verify_msg() accepts the forged signature.
+The PoC (poc_heap_forgery_v2.c) includes wolfcrypt/src/dilithium.c directly for access to static NTT/expand functions.
+A companion verifier (verify_forged.c) links against the compiled libwolfssl binary – not an inlined copy – and independently confirms wc_dilithium_verify_msg() accepts the forged signature:

 1